matszpk/amdcovc/README.md

 ### Invoking program

+NOTE for AMD Crimson/Catalyst drivers):
-NOTE: If no X11 server is running, then this program requires root privileges.
+If no X11 server is running, then this program requires root privileges.

+NOTE for AMDGPU(-PRO) drivers:
+Any parameter settings requires root privileges.

 To run program, just type: